 – Strictly necessary cookies which are required for the operation of our Website;

-– Functional cookies which are used to recognise you when you return to our Website;
+– Functional cookies which are used to recognize you when you return to our Website;

-– Performance-enhancing cookies which are used to recognise and count the number of visitors to our Website and analyse how visitors move around our Website;
+– Performance-enhancing cookies which are used to recognize and count the number of visitors to our Website and analyze how visitors move around our Website;

-– Advertising cookies which are used to record your visit to our Website, the pages you have visited and the links you have followed.
+– Advertising cookies are used to record your visit to our Website, the pages you have visited, and the links you have followed.